arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 In the code snippet shown above:

-- The `loop()` function continuously checks if the time interval (10 seconds) has passed since the last reading.
+- The `loop()` function continuously checks if the interval (10 seconds) has passed since the last reading.
 - Once the interval is reached, the `displayAllData()` function is called to read sensor data.

 ### Data Display